 We understand that the road to addiction is paved with many things—the circumstances that bring each person to drug use and addiction are as wide and varied as their history.
 However, what we do know is that in many instances, a person struggling from addiction will also be contending with other disorders or illnesses.
 In fact, it can be these very struggles or dual diagnoses, that may have prompted a person to abuse drugs or alcohol in the first place, as a futile effort to self-medicate.

 In the end, this attempt is fruitless, because addiction ultimately aggravates these things to the point that a person’s drug or alcohol use may further be accelerated in a fated attempt to compensate for the negative side effects.

 What is heartbreaking is that in some cases an addiction may actually cause mental health disorders.
 However, it is these very things that we can help you with.
-At The Treehouse, our treatment is multidimensional and is customized to fit the unique demands of your life.
+At Vertava Health of Texas, our treatment is multidimensional and is customized to fit the unique demands of your life.
 We treat your whole body and mind.